dddrrreee/cs140e-23win/labs/7-bootloader/README.md

 #### Checkoff

-The checkoff for this lab is pretty simple: bootload some programs and check they work the same using your bootloader as they do with the staff.
+The standard checkoff for this lab is pretty simple: bootload some programs and check they work the same using your bootloader as they do with the staff.
 If they don't, at least one of we or you are wrong.

 More specifically: